apankowski/garcon/docs/facebook/post-extraction-strategy-v2.md

 This document covers some research around post extraction strategy for pages served by Facebook since mid 2022.

+Downsides of this strategy:

+1. it's a bit complicated,
+2. it allows extracting a single, most recent post.

 ## DOM loading

 For some reason regular `curl` doesn't work, i.e. the following returns a login page: